How Many Carbon Monoxide Detectors Do I Need?

 Recognizing Symptoms

-A detector is only effective if it is working properly.
-Routine maintenance ensures your family remains protected year-round.
+Test your carbon monoxide detectors monthly and replace the batteries every six months to ensure reliable performance.
+A detector is only effective if it is working properly, and routine maintenance guarantees your family remains protected year-round.

 - Monthly Testing: Press the "Test" button on your unit once a month.
 You should hear a loud, distinct beep.
 If it remains silent or sounds weak, replace the batteries or the unit immediately.